PawelStuff/LowPY/README.md

 # More and about
-LowPY requires .NET Framework 6.0 installed (and for local install running Python 3.10)<br />
+LowPY requires .NET Runtime 6.0 installed (and for local install running Python 3.10)<br />